-The Darryl L. Steinert Award in Physics is awarded to the junior physics major showing the greatest promise of pursing physics or physics-related research leading to the completion of an senior thesis during the senior year.
+The Darryl L. Steinert Award in Physics is awarded to the junior physics major showing the greatest promise of pursing physics or physics-related research leading to the completion of a senior thesis during the senior year.
 The award is endowed by Dr. Sean Points and other former students of Dr. Steinert.

-The Philip R. Taylor Award for Student Publishing was endowed in 2005 in memory of a former Hanover student by his family and friends to support a student in his or her publishing or presentation of an Senior Thesis project.
+The Philip R. Taylor Award for Student Publishing was endowed in 2005 in memory of a former Hanover student by his family and friends to support a student in his or her publishing or presentation of a Senior Thesis Project.